ChengeazZ/Notes/Docker.md

  COPY . /app        #copy all to (if not exits creates) /app in container WORKDIR /app       # telling working folder
  CMD python main.py # what command and which file

+**Explanations: Copies all from python:alpine container(all kind of containers exist in Dockerhub and it copies from there) to my container
 ```